Deploying to servers in a private network

 Now your agent is running, you can add a new server to any project in your account and choose to connect using it.

 Head to your project, then the Servers and Groups page.
-Click New Server, then enter a name and select a protocol, in this case we'll choose SSH:
+Click New Server, then enter a name and select a protocol — in this case, we'll choose SSH:

-Enter the hostname as localhost if you're connecting to the same machine as that running the agent, or the private IP address of any servers behind that you've allowed.
+Enter the hostname as localhost if you're connecting to the same machine as that running the agent, or the private IP address of any servers you've allowed.
 The rest of the information can be entered as normal.

 Click Create Server at the bottom of the page, then you can start deploying to it!
+If you need to deploy to multiple destinations, check out Deploying to multiple servers at the same time.

 Further reading

-There are a number of useful things to note when using the agent.
+There are a number of useful things to note when using the agent:

-- The server running the agent only needs to be able to connect to agent.deployhq.com via TCP port 7777, and does not need to accept incoming connections.
+• The server running the agent only needs to be able to connect to agent.deployhq.com via TCP port 7777, and does not need to accept incoming connections.
 Once a secure TLS connection is established, this is persisted, and all data is routed through this connection.